 Community Development Block Grant-Disaster Recovery (CDBG-DR) Residential Resilience Program

 The Residential Resiliency Program (RRP) is provided by the Cook County Department of Planning and Development and administered by the North West Housing Partnership (NWHP).
 It provides monetary assistance in the form of a grant to homeowners of owner-occupied, single-family homes (one- to four-units) whose residences were affected by severe storms and flooding that occurred throughout the Chicago area between April 2013 and May 2013, referred to as the Presidentially-declared Disaster.
-More details are available here.
+Learn more details about the Residential Resiliency Program (RRP).

 Community Development Block Grant (CDBG)